krrg/dagger/README.md

 # dagger
 Node implementation of a DAG based permissions model.
-This code requires at least Nodejs 7.
+This code requires at least Node 7.
 [NodeSource](https://github.com/nodesource/distributions) is a great way to get the latest Node for Linux.

 ## Theoretics